Khuda Aur Muhabbat: Season 2

 In the aftermath, Imaan is unable to recover from the burden on her heart and eventually dies.
 Hammad, left shocked by this incident goes into paralysis.

 Season 3

-Two new characters are introduced, Farhad and Mahi who hail from completely different economic and cultural backgrounds.
-Mahi, who comes from an influential family, must adhere to the conventions and requirements of her family’s class despite her true jovial nature.
+Two new characters, Farhad and Mahi, who hail from completely different economic and cultural backgrounds, are introduced.
+Mahi, who comes from an influential family, must adhere to the conventions and requirements of her family's class despite her true jovial nature.
 Farhad on the other hand belongs to a small town and is instantly drawn to the charismatic Mahi and soon forsakes everything for her.
-Though Mahi appreciates Farhad’s efforts, she does not have the same feelings for him.
-In the quest to win Mahi’s heart, Farhad finds himself forming a special bond with his creator and becomes a devotee of love.
+Though Mahi appreciates Farhad's efforts, she does not have the same feelings for him.
+In the quest to win Mahi's heart, Farhad finds himself forming a special bond with his creator and becomes a devotee of love.